YaleArchivesSpace/yams_data_auditing/README.md

 A collection of scripts and queries for auditing and updating data in ArchivesSpace.
 Managed by the Yale Archival Management Systems committee (YAMS)

+This repository is in active development.
+See this [document](https://docs.google.com/document/d/19W15_yW1aFVy2Uzz9bLUGy_eNBiBXXHpKaC6pN738kM) for details on future additions to the auditing queries.

 ### Requirements

 * ArchivesSpace 2.4+